 A WNIJ radio tradition continues this year with stories from the NPR archives that touch on the meaning of Christmas.
 David Sedaris, Bailey White, John Henry Faulk and other NPR voices, past and present, tell stories of the season.

 Hosted by Lynn Neary.
-Join us Sunday, December 25th at Noon.
+Join us Sunday, December 24th at 1pm.

 With help from the folks at Echoes, we orchestrate a winter landscape in sound, with no carols or Christmas songs, just a glistening expanse of evocative music to carry you through the longest night of the year, from Loreena McKennitt, R. Carlos Nakai, Jeff Johnson & Brian Dunning, Klaus Schulze, the Mediaeval Baebes and John Luther Adams, and more.
 Join us Thursday, December 20th at 10pm on 89-5, WNIJ.